stefanboicea/ticket-light/README.md

-# TicketLight - sample client & api for managing ticket objects
+# TicketLight - sample app for managing a ticket resource

 ### .NET API